nirazul/include-media-or/README.md

 ### Custom media expressions

-If you have customized the media expressions object, please make sure that you update AND/OR conjunctions to the new format:
+If you have customized the default media expressions map, please make sure that you update AND/OR conjunctions to the new format:

 ```
 // OLD